spoonapps/docs/getting_started/transitioning_from_docker/transitioning_from_docker.md

     from java, mongodb, redis

 By contrast, Docker does not support creation of images from multiple base images.
-In other words, Spoon supports ``multiple inheritance'' through source layering, and ``polymorphism'' through post-layering.
+In other words, Spoon supports "multiple inheritance" through source layering, and "polymorphism" through post-layering.

 Spoon layering also enables *partial rollback* during container builds via the `using` command.
 This is especially useful when an external tool is required during the build process but is not desired in the ultimate container.
 For example,